whatsappWhatsApp callCall Us wmailEmail Us whatsapp CommunityWhatsapp Community

 Can NRIs Bring Gold Coins or Bars to India?

-Yes — but not duty-free.
+Yes, but not duty-free.

-• Gold coins and bars must be declared
+• Gold coins and bars must be declared to customs on arrival

-New Duty-Free Baggage Allowance Increased to ₹75,000
+General Duty-Free Baggage Allowance: ₹75,000

 Updated Limits Under Baggage Rules, 2026: